dillonstreator/fnopt/README.md

 - `fnopt.NewE`: Similar to `fnopt.New`, `NewE` creates instances of a struct with error-enabled functional options, enabling the initialization and configuration of the struct while handling potential errors.

-- `fnopt.NewFromE`: The `NewFromE` function is the error-enabled version of `NewFrom`.
+- `fnopt.FromE`: The `FromE` function is the error-enabled version of `From`.
 It allows you to modify an existing struct with functional options that may return errors during the configuration process.

 ## Example